mohyaz11/OptimumSetupBook/manuscript/IaC.md

 ## Spinning up Deployment Targets and Automatic Deployments Using Infrastructure as Code

 The Tentacle is an MSI you have to install on a VM.
 To get your POC going, you went the manual route.
-Downloaded the MSI onto the VM, installed it and configured it.
+Downloaded the MSI onto the VM, installed it, and configured it.
 Then you went back to the Octopus Deploy UI and registered the target with the Octopus Deploy server.
 For a few Tentacles that works.
-Once you get above 25 or so machines, you realize that doesn't scale.
+When you get above 25 or so machines, you realize that doesn't scale.

 We recommend creating a process to automate Tentacle installation.
 If you're using Azure, you can leverage Azure Resource Manager Templates (ARM Templates).
 For AWS, you can leverage CloudFormation to spin up new virtual machines.
 Both processes support running a PowerShell script to bootstrap them.